-It's notable that USA defines journalism—or at least some of it—as art.
-Journalism most likely to "qualify" fits within the organizaiton's “values:” Quality, creativity, innovation, risk-taking, and diversity.
-Creativity and innovation are two terms not always thrown around in the assessment of journalism, so they are particularly distinguishing characteristics when it comes to USA's interests in journalism.
+USA primarily supports audio and visual media-based journalists under its Media category program and print-based journalists through its Writing categorization.
+USA defines some journalism “art.”
+Journalism most likely to "qualify" fits within the organization’s “values:” quality, creativity, innovation, risk-taking, and diversity.
+Creativity and innovation are two terms not always thrown around in the assessment of journalism, so they are particularly distinguishing characteristics when it comes to USA's support of journalism.
 This is an organization that looks for journalists to be inspirational creators.

-- Greg Tate (New York City-based), described as a "cultural critic," journalist and musician, who has been lauded as "one of the 'Godfathers of Hip-Hop Journalism.'"
+Journalists who were awarded USA grants under its Writing funding area include: Achy Obejas (Oakland-based), a monthly columnist for These Times and a contributor to the Chicago Tribune; Greg Tate (New York City-based), described as a "cultural critic," journalist and musician, who has been lauded as "one of the 'Godfathers of Hip-Hop Journalism.'"

 A full list of past grantees is on USA’s website.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).